 You can access your saved documents across a variety of devices, even offline, as everything syncs together automatically.

-With this app, even when waiting at the dentist, or going through a tedious commute, you can enjoy interesting content, and not waste a minute of your time.
+With this time management tool, even when you’re waiting at the dentist, or going through a tedious work commute, you can enjoy interesting content, and not waste a minute of your time.

 The bonus features include speed reading (which helps you read up to 3x faster), text-to-speech playlists, and a straightforward search system.